interstel-tech/alphabot_swarm/README.md

 ### Ultra-Wideband Sensors
 1. Download the **Decawave Software Package**.
 2. Flash the UWB sensors using **J-Flash Lite**.
 3. Use the **Decawave Android app** to configure sensors as anchors or tags.
+The maximum anchors allowed in the software is 4.

 📖 Full guide: [Precise Real-Time Indoor Localization with Raspberry Pi and UWB](https://medium.com/@newforestberlin/precise-realtime-indoor-localization-with-raspberry-pi-and-ultra-wideband-technology-decawave-191e4e2daa8c)